Political polarization in the United States: Judicial systems

 Judicial systems can also be affected by the implications of political polarization.
 For the United States, in particular, polarization lowers confirmation rates of judges; In 2012, the confirmation rate of presidential circuit court appointments was approximately 50% as opposed to the above 90% rate in the late 1970s and early 1980s.
 More polarized parties have more aggressively blocked nominees and used tactics to hinder executive agendas.
 Political scientist Sarah Binder (2000) argues that "senatorial intolerance for the opposing party's nominees is itself a function of polarization."
 Negative consequences of this include higher vacancy rates on appellate courts, longer case-processing times and increased caseloads for judges.
 Voting margins have also become much closer for filling vacancies on the Supreme Court.
 Justice Antonin Scalia was confirmed 98–0 in 1986; Ruth Bader Ginsburg was confirmed 96–3 in 1993.
 Samuel Alito was confirmed 58–42 in 2005, and Brett Kavanaugh was confirmed 50–48 in 2018.

 Political scientists argue that in highly polarized periods, nominees become less reflective of the moderate voter as "polarization impacts the appointment and ideological tenor of new federal judges."
 It also influences the politics of senatorial advice and consent, giving partisan presidents the power to appoint judges far to the left or right of center on the federal bench, obstructing the legitimacy of the judicial branch.

 Ultimately, the increasing presence of ideology in a judicial system impacts the judiciary's credibility.
 Polarization can generate strong partisan critiques of federal judges, which can damage the public perception of the justice system and the legitimacy of the courts as nonpartisan legal arbiters.

 Foreign policy

 Political polarization can undercut unified agreement on foreign policy and harm a nation's international standing; divisiveness on foreign affairs strengthens enemies, discourages allies, and destabilizes a nation's determination.

-Political scientists point to two primary implications of polarization with regards to the foreign policy of the United States.
+Political scientists point to two primary implications of polarization with regard to the foreign policy of the United States.
 First, when the United States conducts relations abroad and appears divided, allies are less likely to trust its promises, enemies are more likely to predict its weaknesses, and uncertainty as to the country's position in world affairs rises.
 Second, elite opinion has a significant impact on the public's perception and understanding of foreign policy, a field where Americans have less prior knowledge to rely on.